mariallort/mariallort.github.io/_posts/2026-05-02-NeuroCAAS-cloud.md

 demands expertise that most experimentalists simply don't have.

 {: .box-note}
-> 💡 **Did you know?** A single session of multi-electrode neural recording can generate
-> several gigabytes of raw data.
-Multiply that across hundreds of experiments and you
-> quickly reach terabyte-scale datasets that no laptop can handle.
+💡 **Did you know?** A single session of multi-electrode neural recording can generate several gigabytes of raw data.
+Multiply that across hundreds of experiments and you quickly reach terabyte-scale datasets that no laptop can handle.

-## Enter NeuroCAAS
+## NeuroCAAS

 A team of researchers at Columbia University's Zuckerman Mind Brain Behavior Institute tackled this problem head-on.
 In their 2022 paper published in *Neuron*, Abe et al.